In their words...

 Our clients—individuals, couples, and families with mental health, language, and learning concerns—each present unique histories and special circumstances.
 It is our challenge to provide the most effective, scientifically and culturally informed, compassionate services possible; to train the next generation of mental health professionals to do the same; and to support collaborative, high quality research at the university.

-Welcome to the Institute for Human Adjustment (IHA), which is comprised of the University Center for the Development of Language and Literacy; the U-M Psychological Clinic; and The University Center for the Child and the Family.
-Since 2009, Dr. Cheryl King has been leading IHA and has been a driving force behind its mission to serve the university and the broader community with evidence-based clinical services and educational opportunities of the highest quality in order to assist individuals, couples and families with difficulties in adjustment, learning, and communication.
+Welcome to the Mary A. Rackham Institute (MARI), which is comprised of the University Center for Language and Literacy; the University Psychological Clinic; and The University Center for Child and Family.
+Since 2009, Dr. Cheryl King has been leading MARI and has been a driving force behind its mission to serve the university and the broader community with evidence-based clinical services and educational opportunities of the highest quality in order to assist individuals, couples and families with difficulties in adjustment, learning, and communication.

-The University Center for the Child and the Family
+The University Center for the Child and Family

 UCCF offers a collaborative and caring approach to helping find solutions for each family's difficult challenges.
 We are committed to serving children, adolescents, and families in our community.
 Our multidisciplinary staff offers a range of mental health services.